How Do You Like Me Now?!

-How Do You Like Me Now?! is the fifth studio album by American country music artist Toby Keith.
+How Do You Like Me Now?! is the sixth studio album by American country music artist Toby Keith.
 It was released on November 2, 1999, by DreamWorks Records and was his first album with the label after Keith departed from Mercury Records in 1998.
 The album produced four singles, "When Love Fades", the title track, "Country Comes to Town", and "You Shouldn't Kiss Me Like This."

 The album was produced by James Stroud, who was the head of DreamWorks Records.